senotrusov/notes/arch-linux-installation.md

   limitations under the License.
 -->

-# Arch Linux installation guide
+# <small>Stanislav's guide to</small> Arch Linux installation

 ## Preface

 [Arch Linux](https://archlinux.org/) offers a remarkably elegant installation model: you type a sequence of commands and shape the system into exactly what you want.
 Its charm lies in this freedom.
 Rather than pushing you through a predetermined installer, the process invites you to build the system step by step, with full visibility into how everything fits together.

 After spending a fair amount of time reading the [Arch Wiki](https://wiki.archlinux.org/), I assembled a set of notes on how to create a system aligned with my preferences for minimalism and privacy.
-The document you’re reading grew out of those notes.
+The document you're reading grew out of those notes.
 It serves as a curated series of commands, each annotated with context and paired with links back to the Arch Wiki for deeper understanding.

 These commands could easily be shaped into a full installation script, but I chose not to go that route.
 A script would freeze everything into a fixed program, hide the decision points, discourage experimentation, and make future adjustments harder for both you and me.
 That feels at odds with the spirit of Arch Linux.